vany0114/vany0114.github.io/_posts/2017-11-23-EF-DbContextFactory.md

 ## Getting Started

-EF.DbContextFactory provides you integration with most popular dependency injection frameworks such as [Unity](https://github.com/unitycontainer/unity), [Ninject](http://www.ninject.org/), [Structuremap](http://structuremap.github.io/) and [.Net Core](https://dotnet.github.io/).
-So there five Nuget packages so far listed above that you can use like an extension to inject your DbContext as a factory.
+EF.DbContextFactory provides you extensions to inject the `DbContext` as a factory using the Microsoft default implementation of dependency injection for `Microsoft.Extensions.DependencyInjection` as well as integration with most popular dependency injection frameworks such as [Unity](https://github.com/unitycontainer/unity), [Ninject](http://www.ninject.org/), [Structuremap](http://structuremap.github.io/) ans [Simple Injector](https://simpleinjector.org/index.html).
+So there are five Nuget packages so far listed above that you can use like an extension to inject your DbContext as a factory.

 All of nuget packages add a generic extension method to the dependency injection framework container called `AddDbContextFactory`.
 It needs the derived DbContext Type and as an optional parameter, the name or the connection string itself. ***If you have the default one (DefaultConnection) in the configuration file, you dont need to specify it***

-> **EFCore.DbContextFactory** nuget package is slightly different and will be explained later.

-The other thing that you need is to inject your DbContext as a factory instead of the instance itself:
+You just need to inject your DbContext as a factory instead of the instance itself:

 ```cs
 public class OrderRepositoryWithFactory : IOrderRepository